-Learn the basics of how to create a model, add blocks to it, connect blocks, and simulate the model.
+Learn the basics of how to create a model, add blocks to a model, connect blocks, and simulate a model.
 You also learn how to organize your model with subsystems, name parts of a model, and modify a model.

-For a summary of mouse actions to connect blocks and add ports interactively, see Block and Signal Line Shortcuts and Actions.
+For a summary of how to connect blocks and add ports interactively, see Keyboard Shortcuts and Mouse Actions for Simulink Modeling.

-In the Simulink® start page, choose a template or search the templates.
+On the Simulink® Start Page, choose a template or search the templates.

-Model templates are starting points to apply common modeling approaches.
-They help you reuse settings and block configurations and share knowledge.
-Use model and project templates to apply best practices and take advantage of previous modeling solutions.
+Model templates are starting points that you can use to apply common modeling approaches.
+They help you reuse settings and block configurations.
+Use model and project templates to ensure your designs are applying best practices and to take advantage of previous modeling solutions.

 Click the title of a template to read the description.

 Search for templates by entering text in the search box.
-You can enter flexible search options including OR, AND, NOT, wildcards, fuzzy (~), etc. Use the Lucene search engine query parser syntax.
+You can enter flexible search options, including OR, AND, NOT, use wildcards, do a fuzzy search (~), and more.
+Use the Lucene search engine query parser syntax.

 After selecting the template you want, click Create Model.